Pfizer: A 'New' Growth Foundation In Genomic Medicine (NYSE:PFE)

 As can be seen in the below spreadsheet graphic, Pfizer maintained revenues despite increased product revenue competition from generics.
 A bigger concern was the drop in operating cash flows and the increase in stock repurchases.
 The balance sheet could handle it, but clearly not sustainable.

 The minority stake in the GSK Healthcare JV can been seen in the jump in long term investments in the fourth quarter of 2019.
 This should be monetized by 2022 but the timing is at the sole discretion of GSK.
-This spin off JV ownership stake was the primary reason that net debt was cut in half from $43 billion at the end of 2017 to $22 billion by the end of 2019.

 Source: Pfizer Q3 presentation